A Beginner’s Guide To Closing Disclosures

 This section will include your name and address as the clients for the mortgage along with the name of the lender.
 In a home purchase, the seller’s information would also be included.

 This will tell you what the loan amount is, as well as the interest rate and what your monthly payment will be.
-If you’re getting an adjustable rate mortgage , it’ll be disclosed here that your payment can go up after closing.
-Although our sister company Quicken Loans®1doesn’t charge a penalty for paying off your loan early, if there is one, it’ll be mentioned in this section.
+If you’re getting an adjustable-rate mortgage , it’ll be disclosed here that your payment can go up after closing.
+If there is a penalty for paying off your loan early, it’ll be mentioned in this section as well.

 This section will show a breakout of your monthly principal and interest payments along with other costs that may be included.
 These could include any applicable payments for mortgage insurance as well as estimated costs for your property taxes and homeowners insurance if you have an escrow account.
 The table will also show any possible future changes to the payment for situations like the removal of mortgage insurance or the increase of an ARM rate.